 Along with muscular strength, flexibility, and power, it is one of the components of muscular fitness.

-Muscular endurance is important in everyday activities, such as climbing a flight of stairs or carrying a heavy bag of groceries.
+Muscular endurance exercises help in everyday activities, such as climbing a flight of stairs or carrying a heavy bag of groceries.
 It also helps you to compete better in sports.
+The benefits of muscular endurance are not just restricted to the gym environment but can also be applied to daily life.

 But how do you know if you have the right amount of muscular endurance?